-Undergraduate: 15 units of secondary school
+Undergraduate: 20 units of secondary school

-- 4 units English
+4 units English

-2 units foreign language

-3 units college prep math
+2 units foreign language 4 units college prep math

-2 units science

-3 units social science
+3 units science 3 units social science

-1 other units approved by accredited high school
+4 other units approved by accredited high school

-Adult undergraduate degree completers should refer to the MAP Guidebook.

-Admissions Programs: Early Admissions, Advanced Placement, Transfer Students, and Rolling Admission Plan
+Admission Programs: Early Admissions, Advanced Placement, Transfer Students, and Rolling Admission Plan

-Enrollment: 1,724 undergraduates (Fall 2014), over 1,200 students taking graduate classes (2014-2015).
+Enrollment: 1,585 undergraduates (Fall 2016), approximately 1,300 students taking graduate classes (2016-2017).

-Faculty: 95 full-time, 97% with terminal or advanced professional degrees, 13:1 student-faculty ratio
+Faculty: 96 full-time, 96% with terminal or advanced professional degrees, 12:1 student-faculty ratio

 Library: The Roberta A. Smith Library plays a major part in the academic life of students.
-The library offers students easy access to 50 million items through the integrated statewide shared OhioLINK catalog of books, DVDs, CDs, and more.
+The library offers students easy access to 50 million items through the integrated statewide shared OhioLINK collection of databases, catalog of books, DVDs, CDs, and more.
 Included in the holdings are 140,000 locally held volumes; 130,000 e-books; over 46,000 full-text e-journals; more than 125 research databases; and thousands of images, sounds, and videos.
 The library subscribes to Films on Demand, giving students access to over 20,000 titles and over 230,000 video segments.
 Library services to Muskingum students, faculty, and staff include borrowing privileges at 90 academic libraries and several public libraries throughout the state of Ohio.
 As a Federal Depository Library of Ohio's Sixth Congressional District, the Muskingum University Library receives electronic and print government publications from the United States government and the State of Ohio.